 Administration Division provides the support services that enable all operations of the Department to run smoothly, such as supporting the other divisions and managing the financial, personnel and administrative duties.

 Emergency Management Division is the lead agency for the planning, coordination of response, recovery, and mitigation activities related to county-wide emergencies and disasters.

-Fire Operations and Training Division provides training, personal protective equipment, and support to over 200 first responder volunteers.
+Fire Operations and Training Division provides training, personal protective equipment, and support to over 250 volunteers.
 In addition, over 75 volunteers serve as Board Members and support staff.
 These dedicated individuals serve the community where they live to provide public safety services to residents and visitors every day.

 Fire Prevention Division provides plan check and inspection services for fire-related code compliance in coordination with the Permit and Resource Management Department, and administers contracts for fire prevention, code enforcement and plan review and actively participates with the countywide Fire Investigation Task Force.

 Hazardous Materials Division is responsible for emergency response to hazardous materials incidents throughout most of the County in coordination with local response personnel.
 The State certified Type 2 Hazardous Materials Response Team consists of volunteer community members as well as Department staff who are trained to respond to any level of hazardous material incident in the county.